 A full-bodied, aged Malbec, loves bbq, beef steaks, lamb chops marinated with thyme and chili, as well as semi-hard cheeses such as cheddar, gouda, and, why not, smoked Metsovone and mature Gruyeres.

-Many claim that Malbec is a red wine that although it’s dry, it goes with chocolate.
+Many claim that Malbec is a red wine that although it’s dry, goes with chocolate.
 Juicy and soft Malbec pair well with chocolates with a high content of cocoa (70%) flavored with red fruits.
-On the other hand, its ideal partner is slow- cooked beef or chicken with Mexican mole sauce, that is based on chocolate and smoked peppers.
+On the other hand, its ideal partner is slow-cooked beef or chicken with Mexican mole sauce, which is based on chocolate and smoked peppers.